Armero tragedy

 The Armero tragedy (Tragedia de Armero /es/) occurred following the eruption of the Nevado del Ruiz stratovolcano in Tolima, Colombia, on November 13, 1985.
-The volcano's eruption after 69 years of dormancy caught nearby towns unprepared, even though volcanological organizations had warned the government to evacuate the area after they detected volcanic activity two months earlier.
+The volcano's eruption after 69 years of dormancy caught nearby towns unprepared, even though volcanological organizations had warned the government to evacuate the area after they had detected volcanic activity two months earlier.

-As pyroclastic flows erupted from the volcano's crater, it melted the mountain's glaciers, sending four enormous lahars (volcanically induced mudflows, landslides, and debris flows) down the slopes at 50 km/h.
+As pyroclastic flows erupted from the volcano's crater, they melted the mountain's glaciers, sending four enormous lahars (volcanically induced mudflows, landslides, and debris flows) down the slopes at 50 km/h.
 The lahars picked up speed in gullies and engulfed the town of Armero, killing more than 20,000 of its almost 29,000 inhabitants.
 Casualties in other towns, particularly Chinchiná, brought the overall death toll to 23,000.
 Footage and photographs of Omayra Sánchez, a young victim of the disaster, were published around the world.
 Other photographs of the lahars and the impact of the disaster captured attention worldwide and led to controversy over the degree to which the Colombian government was responsible for the disaster.
 A banner at a mass funeral in Ibagué read, "The volcano didn't kill 22,000 people.
 The government killed them."

 The relief efforts were hindered by the composition of the mud, which made it nearly impossible to move through without becoming stuck.
 By the time relief workers reached Armero twelve hours after the eruption, many of the victims with serious injuries were dead.
 The relief workers were horrified by the landscape of fallen trees, disfigured human bodies, and piles of debris from entire houses.
 This was the second-deadliest volcanic disaster of the 20th century, surpassed only by the 1902 eruption of Mount Pelée, and is the fourth-deadliest volcanic event recorded since 1500.